NSLS-II/edrixs/README.rst

        $ make
        $ make install

-  There will be problems when using gfortran and f2py with MKL, so we recommend gfortran+OpenBLAS. libedrixsfortran.a will be generated, which will be used when building python interface.
+  There will be problems when using gfortran and f2py with MKL, so we recommend gfortran+OpenBLAS or ifort+MKL. libedrixsfortran.a will be generated, which will be used when building python interface.
 The executable .x files will be installed in bin directory and add the following line in .bashrc or .bash_profile file,

     .. code-block:: bash